semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

     ```

 :::info
-The command to update Semgrep Pro Engine itself is the same as the command to install Semgrep Pro Engine.
+The command to update Semgrep Pro Engine is the same as the command to install Semgrep Pro Engine.
 :::

 ### Enabling Semgrep Pro Engine in Semgrep Cloud Platform